Yves Tanguy: Biography

-In December 1930, at an early screening of Buñuel and Dalí's L'Age d'Or, right-wing activists went to the lobby of the cinema where the film was being screened, and destroyed art works by Dalí, Joan Miró, Man Ray, Tanguy, and others.
+On 3 December 1930, at an early screening of Luis Buñuel and Salvador Dalí's film L'Age d'Or, activists from the right-wing Ligue des patriotes stormed the lobby of the cinema where the film was being screened and destroyed artworks by Dalí, Joan Miró, Man Ray and other Surrealist artists – Tanguy's painting Fraud in the Garden (1930) was among those slashed.
+The piece has since been restored.

 Throughout the 1930s, Tanguy adopted the bohemian lifestyle of the struggling artist with gusto, leading eventually to the failure of his first marriage.
 He had an intense affair with Peggy Guggenheim in 1938 when he went to London with his wife Jeannette Ducrocq to hang his first retrospective exhibition in Britain at her gallery Guggenheim Jeune.
 The exhibition was a great success and Guggenheim wrote in her autobiography that "Tanguy found himself rich for the first time in his life".
 She purchased his pictures Toilette de L'Air and The Sun in Its Jewel Case (Le Soleil dans son écrin) for her collection.
-Tanguy also painted Peggy two beautiful earrings.
+Tanguy also painted Peggy two earrings.
 The affair continued in both London and Paris and only finished when Tanguy met a fellow Surrealist artist who would become his second wife.